-5 Does IP legislation make any specific mention of competition or contain provisions respecting the anti-competitive or similar abuse of IP rights?
+Does IP legislation make any specific mention of competition or contain provisions on the anti-competitive or similar abuse of IP rights?

 United Kingdom IP legislation does not specifically deal with competition issues, but both UK and EC competition law apply to prevent anti-competitive abuse of IPRs.
-However, some copyrights owned collectively by bodies that represent particular copyright owners such as the Copyright Licensing Agency are regulated by the Copyright Tribunal, which was specifically created to regulate and prevent the abuse of monopoly rights.
-6 With respect to trademarks, do competition or consumer protection laws provide remedies for deceptive practices in addition to traditional 'passing off' or trademark infringement cases?
+However, some copyrights owned collectively by bodies that represent particular copyright owners such as the Copyright Licensing Agency are regulated by the Copyright Tribunal, which was specifically established under the CDPA 1988 to regulate and prevent the abuse of monopoly rights.

+6 Remedies for deceptive practices

+With respect to trademarks, do competition or consumer protection laws provide remedies for deceptive practices in addition to traditional 'passing off' or trademark infringement cases?

 There are specific remedies for deceptive practices with regard to trademarks.
 In particular, the Trade Descriptions Act 1968 provides specific protection for consumers when a false or misleading description is applied to goods.
-In addition general civil remedies such as misrepresentation, along with other remedies of contract or tort law, could be available.
+The Consumer Protection Unfair Trading Regulations 2008 (which implement the Unfair Commercial Practices Directive (2005/29/EC)) also set out a general prohibition on the unfair treatment of consumers by traders, particularly with regards to communications by the trader.
+In addition, general civil remedies such as misrepresentation, along with other remedies of contract or tort law, could be available.
 The Office of Fair Trading (OFT) is open to receive complaints, and has extensive investigative powers.

-7 With respect to copyright protection, is WIPO protection of technological protection measures and digital rights management enforced in your jurisdiction?
+7 Technological protection measures and digital rights management With respect to copyright protection, is WIPO protection of technological protection measures and digital rights management enforced in your jurisdiction?
 Does legislation or case law limit the ability of manufacturers to incorporate TPM or DRM protection limiting the platforms on which content can be played?
 Could TPM or DRM protection be challenged under the competition laws?